 There are pros and cons to almost everything that the world has to offer us.
 One of the biggest boons of technology is the invention of social media.
 However, for the last couple of years, one cannot refute the divisive role social media is playing.
 Currently, everything is perceived as ‘linear’ – either black or white, good or bad!
 Where is the existence of the middle path or for that matter the ‘grey’ area?

 The fight between religions is now not limited to the advantage of the political leaders.
 We, the common people are falling for their trap.
 Rather than looking for the good in any religion, we are focusing on their negative aspects.
 Everyone thinks that their religion is the best, devoid of any superstition or regressive ideas.
-In order to prove their points they are resorting to every means, even if they are unfavorable and unsuitable for the society in general.
+To prove their points they are resorting to every means, even if they are unfavorable and unsuitable for society in general.

 Social media has given us the scope of knowing the Universe like never before.
 The click of a button can take us to places.
 We have the option of knowing different countries, different religions, different cultures, not even by moving an inch.
-This is something which the earlier generations did not have access to.
-Then why are we not putting proper values to these favorable circumstances and instead concentrating on the negative one?
+This is something that the earlier generations did not have access to.
+Then why are we not putting proper value to these favorable circumstances and instead concentrating on the negative ones?
 Pessimism seems to have reached a record high!
 Being gentle, showing courtesy, engaging in healthy conversations are some of the things which the virtual world seriously needs.

 We all should try and stop being mean and start caring.
-When we talk to a person face to face, we try not to be mean to them.
-Can we start the same thing in the virtual world which is gradually becoming a reality?
-Can we all please incorporate words like ‘kind’ ‘love’ ‘positive’ and ‘care’ in our daily lives and discard words like ‘mean’, ‘negative’ and ‘disregard’?
+While having a face-to-face with a person, we try not to be mean to them.
+Can we start the same thing virtually, which is on the verge of becoming a reality?
+Can we all please incorporate words like ‘kind’ ‘love’ ‘positive’ and ‘care’ in our daily lives and discard words like ‘mean’, ‘negative’, and ‘disregard’?
 I, being an optimist, feel the world will surely become less complicated if we all try to make it one, with all our small actions.